Granado Espada: RNTS Media GmbH

+IAHGames

 On 10 August 2007, IAHGames, the company which the game is licensed to in Singapore, Malaysia, the Philippines, Vietnam as well as Australia and New Zealand, announced its business model for Granado Espada.
 Subsequently, they informed players that on August 30, 2007, the game would become commercial.
 IAHGames gave players a 90-day free trial if they achieved Level 20 by that time.
 New players had a free five-day trial period and after which, they are required to pay.
 On December 5, 2007, as with other regional servers, the game became free-to-play.
 On 27 April 2017, IAHGames ceased game service in SEA Server operation.

 After more than three years of operation The9, licensee and operator of the mainland Chinese regional server, has announced that it would terminate Granado Espada's game service, citing the expiration of its contract with IMC Games.
 It has since stopped accepting new registrants from September 22, 2010, and began to wind down the regional server gradually.
 On the midnight of November 22, 2010, the servers officially went down.
-Game service in Mainland China subsequently resumed in March 2011 under a new licensee.
+Game service in mainland China subsequently resumed in March 2011 under a new licensee.
 Astrum Nival, the operator of the Russian regional server, has ceased game service on November 30, 2012.
 This marked the first time that a Granado Espada regional server has completely ceased service without any transfer to another local operator.

-EuroGameZ server shut down EU server on August 01, 2013, due to Interruption of Service.
+EuroGameZ server shut down EU server on August 1, 2013, due to Interruption of Service.
 T3Fun server shut down NA server on September 16, 2021.

-On January 2024, the publisher from Taiwan announced that the TW service will be discontinued and shut down by the end of February 2024 after 17 years long operation.
+In January 2024, the publisher from Taiwan announced that the TW service will be discontinued and shut down by the end of February 2024 after 17 years long operation.

 December 31, 2024, IMC Games Granado Espada Japan shut down.